trms/nml/doc/nml-cmsgpack.md

 - buffer ((light)userdata or string): the buffer to send
 - flags (number): set to NN_DONTWAIT if non-blocking, or 0.
 - size (optional, number): the size in bytes, or the NN_MSG constant, or nil.
+- protocol (optional, string): the protocol/encoder used to pack the buffer.

 #####return values

 success:

 - [1]: (number) 0